Monday, December 23, 2024

 In addition, not all open criminal proceedings will result in an indictment and be sent to court.
 There was a case in our practice when a person had grounds for a deferment because the person’s father had a Group I disability and needed constant outside care.
 The TCC ignored this basis for the delay and still gave the person a mobilization order.
 The man sent a message by mail that he could not appear because he was caring for his father, and he even had a certificate from social security stating that he was caring for him.
 This was ignored.

-We promptly filed a statement of claim with the administrative court to declare the TCC’s mobilization actions illegal; at the same time, the TCC filed a statement that this person liable for military service had committed a crime, that he did not appear on the summons.
+We promptly filed a statement of claim with the administrative court to declare the TCC’s mobilization actions illegal; at the same time, the TCC filed a statement that this person liable for military service had committed a crime, that he did not appear when summoned.
 Criminal proceedings were opened.
 Our client also filed a police report against the head of the TCC for arbitrariness.
 Therefore, the police received two statements - both from TKTs and from the man himself.
 Recently there was a decision by which the court declared the TCC’s actions illegal and ordered a deferment.
 In this case, the criminal proceedings will most likely be closed due to the lack of corpus delicti.

 “Measures against evaders are reminiscent of those applied to alimony defaulters”